technology-toolbox/Notebook/Infrastructure/EXT-APP02A - Windows Server 2012 R2.md

 > **Note**
 >
-> Expect the previous operation to complete in approximately 3-1/2 hours.
+> Expect the previous operation to complete in approximately 3 hours 51 minutes.

 ```PowerShell
 cls